List of United States Coast Guard vice admirals: Postwar

 Initially most vice admirals retired after their first three-star assignment.
 Only three of the eight commandants appointed after 1960 ever served as vice admirals, the other five being promoted directly from rear admiral.
 As late as 1990, rear admiral J. William Kime was selected for commandant over all three vice admirals.
-Follow-on assignments were rare until 1988, when vice commandant James C. Irwin was transferred to command the Coast Guard Atlantic Area, breaking the tradition that vice commandants retired with their commandants.
+Follow-on assignments were rare until 1988, when vice commandant James C. Irwin was transferred to command the Guard Atlantic Area, breaking the tradition that vice commandants retired with their commandants.
 Irwin retired in 1989 and was recalled to active duty to serve as the three-star commander of Joint Task Force Four, the predecessor of Joint Interagency Task Force South.
 Reappointments as vice admiral became more common after a fourth three-star position was created for the chief of staff of the Coast Guard in 1993.

 21st century

 In 2010, to support the Coast Guard's modernization plan, Congress removed the requirement that vice admirals be assigned as area commanders or chief of staff of the Coast Guard, and simply authorized the President to designate four positions to carry three-star rank in addition to the vice commandant.
 The chief of staff of the Coast Guard became the deputy commandant for mission support, and the deputy commandant for operations received a third star.

 The Coast Guard Authorization Act of 2015 elevated the vice commandant to admiral and authorized Coast Guard officers to serve as additional vice admirals in positions outside the Coast Guard without having to retire and be recalled to active duty in that rank like Irwin and Clyde E. Robbins, the first director of intelligence and security for the Department of Transportation.
 In 2016, Marshall B. Lytle III became the director of command, control, communications and computers (C4) and cyber and chief information officer on the Joint Staff, the first Coast Guard officer to compete successfully for a joint three-star position that traditionally rotated between the Army, Navy, Air Force, and Marine Corps.